- Length:6 pages (1000 words)

 Our documents comply with the latest relevant law.
 Our lawyers regularly review how new law affects each document in our library.

 About this rental agreement

 This document grants permission to one or more people to occupy a room in your home under the terms agreed.

-There is no requirement to have a formal written legal agreement with your lodger, but having one clarifies what the lodger can expect in the arrangement, and provides a reference point should any dispute occur in the future.
+There is no requirement to have a formal written legal agreement with your renter, but having one clarifies what the renter can expect in the arrangement, and provides a reference point should any dispute occur in the future.

 Whether you’re renting a room to a friend for a month or two, or wanting a long term lodger, there are practical and legal advantages of having the rental terms in writing.